-ASK PARENT/GUARDIAN OF CHILD AGED 0-13 [NHSCanC]
+ASK PARENT/GUARDIAN OF CHILD AGED 0-13 [NHSCanC1

 We would like your consent for us to send (child's) name, address and date of birth to the Information Services Division of NHS Scotland so they can link it with your NHS health records.
-These records hold data on you about medical diagnoses and in-patient and out-patient visits to hospital.
+These records hold data on you about medical diagnoses and in-patient and outpatient visits to hospital.
 They are linked with other information about cancer registration, GP registration and mortality.
+Please read this form, it explains more about what is involved.
 Please read this form, it explains more about what is involved.

-INTERVIEWER: Give the parent/guardian the lemon consent form (Scottish Health Records) and allow them time to read the information.
+INTERVIEWER: Give the parent/quardian the lemon consent form (Scottish Health Records) and allow them time to read the information.